CrowdStrike/crimson-falcon/README.md

 - **Operation**: [**get_notifications_detailed_translated_v1**](docs/ReconApi.md#get_notifications_detailed_translated_v1)
 - **GET**: /recon/entities/notifications-detailed-translated/v1
 - **Description**: Get detailed notifications based on their IDs.
-These include the raw intelligence content that generated the match.This endpoint will return translated notification content.
-The only target language available is English.
-A single notification can be translated per request
+These include the translated raw intelligence content that generated the match or part of it.

 ---